d2doan/cse15l-lab-reports/lab1.md

 *Date: 4/6/23*

 ## ***Purpose:***
-The goal of this lab was to introduce ourselves to using SSH, navigating through terminal, and GitHub to creare content.
+The goal of this lab was to introduce ourselves to using remote access, navigating through SSH terminal, and GitHub to create content.

 ## ***Procedure/How did it go?***